 Over the past several years, inventory levels have dipped lower and lower and lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
-The pace of home sales for sale has declined by a more modest 9% over the past year.
-I was hopeful that we would start to see inventory levels rise as we get progressed through summer of this year -- but as soon as more sellers have decided to list their homes for sale, buyers are then turning around and buying them.
+The pace of home sales for sale has declined by only 7% over the past year, though the inventory levels of attached homes started much lower!
+I was hopeful that we would see inventory levels rise as this past spring or summer of this year -- but as soon as sellers listed their homes for sale, buyers then turned around and bought them.